-For the next academic year, the University is offering all full time undergraduate students the opportunity to study a foreign language for free.
+The University offers all full time undergraduate students the opportunity to apply to study a foreign language for free.
 Whether you are a beginner or wish to brush up and build on your existing knowledge, learning a language can be fun, rewarding and enhance your career prospects.

-If you do not study a language as a Module Outside the Main Discipline (MOMD), you now have the opportunity to take a free Open Access language course with no fee to pay.
+If you do not study a language as a Module Outside the Main Discipline (MOMD), you have the opportunity to apply for a free Open Access language course with no fee to pay.
 The places are funded by your home School/College.

 These free language courses can be used to earn credits towards the Personal Skills Award (PSA).

-Places are limited so we ask that you are committed to learning a language and the work entailed before taking up the place of a fellow student.
+Please be aware that by registering for this opportunity, you are expressing your interest in joining a language course.
+We cannot guarantee all students a place.
+Free places are limited and allocated on a first come first served basis.
+For this reason, we ask that you are committed to learning a language and the work entailed before taking up the place of a fellow student.

 Which languages can I learn?